 Lucas is the perfect example of a Figure Player who has become well-optimized over the years.
 At first, off-stage play was his jam, and he’d be taught to use aerials to utterly crush opponents trying to recover.
 And while that’s still one viable strategy, some competitive Lucas amiibo choose to stay on-stage instead.
 In terms of their optimal playstyles, you might even say that Ness and Lucas are kind of similar.
-If you’d like to learn even more about Lucas’s strengths and weaknesses, please check his wiki page.
+If you’d like to learn even more about Lucas’ strengths and weaknesses, please check his wiki page.
 Otherwise, let’s jump right into today’s training!

 Figure Players “think” more clearly if you train them to walk instead of run.
 So that’s exactly what we’re going to do here!
 This means you should avoid dashing altogether — except for when you’re about to use a dash attack.
-When training Lucas, you can either opt to take risks or play it safe; in other words, you can train him to go off-stage and use down airs, or just stand at the ledge and harass opponents with PK Thunder.
-We’ll discuss this in greater detail in just a moment; in the meantime, here’s a full list of moves to use during the matches you play:
+When training Lucas, you can either opt to take risks or play it safe; in other words, you can train him to go off-stage and use down airs or just stand at the ledge and harass opponents with PK Thunder.
+We’ll discuss this in greater detail in just a moment; in the meantime, here’s what an optimal Lucas FP looks like:

 Raid Boss Training